-When beginning to practise a piece of music, check to see if any musical term is stated in terms of how quick the notes should be played.
+When beginning to practice a piece of music, check to see if any musical term is stated in terms of how quickly the notes should be played.

 These Italian terms can be anything from largo to prestissimo.
 In a lot of modern pieces, they actually have the number of beats per minute written down by the title.

-It can be hard to remain consistent when you’re practising a new piece, especially for beginner players.
+It can be hard to remain consistent when you’re practicing a new piece, especially for beginner players.